Gallegos and North Alabama host Jacksonville - WTOP News

 Jacksonville, Florida; Saturday, 2 p.m.
 EST

-BOTTOM LINE: North Alabama visits Jacksonville after Charity Gallegos scored 25 points in North Alabama’s 73-68 win over the North Florida Ospreys.
+BOTTOM LINE: North Alabama faces Jacksonville after Charity Gallegos scored 25 points in North Alabama’s 73-68 victory over the North Florida Ospreys.

-The Dolphins are 7-2 in home games.
-Jacksonville has a 6-11 record against teams above .500.
+The Dolphins have gone 7-2 in home games.
+Jacksonville has a 6-11 record against teams over .500.

-The Lions are 7-4 in ASUN play.
-North Alabama is 4-0 when it has fewer turnovers than its opponents and averages 15.1 turnovers per game.
+The Lions are 7-4 against ASUN opponents.
+North Alabama is seventh in the ASUN giving up 69.3 points while holding opponents to 41.6% shooting.

-Jacksonville scores 68.2 points per game, 1.1 fewer points than the 69.3 North Alabama gives up.
-North Alabama averages 70.5 points per game, 2.2 fewer than the 72.7 Jacksonville allows to opponents.
+Jacksonville is shooting 38.7% from the field this season, 2.9 percentage points lower than the 41.6% North Alabama allows to opponents.
+North Alabama averages 6.7 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.7 per game Jacksonville allows.

-The Dolphins and Lions face off Saturday for the first time in ASUN play this season.
+The Dolphins and Lions meet Saturday for the first time in ASUN play this season.

-TOP PERFORMERS: Saniyah Craig is averaging 10.6 points and 10.7 rebounds for the Dolphins.
-Edyn Battle is averaging 15.2 points over the last 10 games.
+TOP PERFORMERS: Priscilla Williams is shooting 35.7% from beyond the arc with 1.1 made 3-pointers per game for the Dolphins, while averaging 10.3 points and 6.9 rebounds.
+Edyn Battle is shooting 45.9% and averaging 15.2 points over the past 10 games.

-Gallegos is scoring 13.8 points per game with 3.3 rebounds and 3.8 assists for the Lions.
-Katie Criswell is averaging 9.6 points over the past 10 games.
+Gallegos is averaging 13.8 points and 3.8 assists for the Lions.
+Katie Criswell is averaging 9.6 points over the last 10 games.

 LAST 10 GAMES: Dolphins: 5-5, averaging 72.3 points, 36.3 rebounds, 10.5 assists, 6.4 steals and 3.3 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 76.8 points per game.